 Traveling the Draa Valley to N’Kob town

-In the morning, I returned to Ouarzazate, the main commercial center in the area.
-I parked near the artisans’ souq, just opposite the Kasbah Taourirt.
-In front of the kasbah, a new pack of insistent guides assailed me.
-I had a hard time getting rid of them.
+The city of Ouarzazate was the main commercial center in the region.
+The artisans’ souq stood just opposite the Kasbah Taourirt.
+In front of the kasbah, a new pack of insistent guides assailed me and I had a hard time getting rid of them.
 The enormous kasbah had most of the rooms without any furnishings, but with richly colored decorations. (ceramic tiles, laborious stuccoes on the walls, as well as painstakingly painted wooden ceilings).
 I almost got lost amidst dozens of courtyards, terraces, and intricate floors.

-In Ouarzazate, one could find the Cinema Museum and the Atlas Film Studios, where countless movies had been cast in the kasbahs in the region.
+In the Atlas Film Studios in Ouarzazate, countless movies had been cast in the kasbahs of the area.
 A few former rectangular mud-brick studios hosted the Cinema Museum and had dusty cardboard decors with mottled colors.
 Most of the rooms displayed various film scripts, with music and historical characters, medieval costumes, sphinxes, lions, and winged horses.

-From Ouarzazate, I headed to the south, toward the Sahara Desert, along the endless Draa Valley.
+From Ouarzazate, the road along the endless Draa Valley went to the Sahara Desert.
 The desert scenery scarcely dotted with isolated palm trees undulated along the ridges of gentle hills, among which the road meandered infinitely.
 Lush green oases burst along the valley in places where water sprang after coming as far as from the High Atlas Mountains.
-Defensive kasbahs had been built in the proximity of the oases. – as outposts on the caravan routes, to protect the oases (valuable places with water sources), and to stop the French colonization.
+Defensive kasbahs had been built in the proximity of the oases. – as outposts on the caravan routes: to protect the oases (valuable places with water sources) and to stop the French colonization.

 A large number of mud-brick kasbahs were perfectly preserved in the palmeraie of Agdz.
-I went straight to Kasbah Caid where Rachid (a member of the Caid clan) guided me through the rooms of his family’s kasbah.
+At Kasbah Caid, Rachid (a member of the Caid clan) guided me through the rooms of his family’s kasbah.
 A noble family, the Ait-el-Caid clan counted 250 members.
 They all met at weddings and parties that took place in the vast courtyard of the kasbah.
 The family owned four kasbahs in the region, all inhabited at that moment.
 The kasbah in Agdz had 40 rooms but only 14 persons lived there at that moment.
 Rachid’s grandfather had been a wealthy man and had afforded 10 wives.
-At her turn, each wife took care of all the children of the family (and of all of the other wives’ children).
+Each wife took care of all the children of the family (and of all of the other wives’ children).
 Rachid boasted he and his cousin Talal had had a small role in the movie Babel with Brad Pitt.

-Rachid also sent me to Tamnougalt, a fortified village from the 16th century, where his cousin showed to me another kasbah of the Caid family.
+Rachid also sent me to Tamnougalt, a fortified village from the XVI-th century, where his cousin showed me another kasbah of the Caid family.
 Talal dusted himself off when he stood up from the ground.
 Then he guided me through the corners of his kasbah.
 He explained to me the differences between the Arab, Andalusian, and Berber architecture, all three being visible in the three inner courtyards of the kasbah.
-The kasbah in Tamnougalt was the first one built in this area, during the 16th century, but only 24 members of the family lived there at that moment.
+The kasbah in Tamnougalt was the first one built in this area, during the XVI-th century, but only 24 members of the family lived there at that moment.
 They slept on mattresses directly on the ground and baked bread in earth ovens.
-He also showed to me the surrounding ksar, then another neighboring kasbah refurbished as a guest house.
-Eventually, he gifted to me a pendant with a colorful embroidered small Arabic slipper.
+Talal also showed me the surrounding ksar, then another neighboring kasbah refurbished as a guest house.
+Eventually, he gifted me a pendant with a colorful embroidered small Arabic slipper.

 Traveling along the Draa Valley to Zagora

 Short description.
-I drove through N’Kob to explore the kasbahs scattered among oases.
-Then I returned to the Draa Valley and on my way to Zagora (the outpost toward Sahara), I stopped at the kasbah-museums in Oulad Othmane and Ksar Tissergat.
+I explored the kasbahs scattered among oases in N’Kob.
+Then I returned to the Draa Valley and I stopped at the kasbah-museums in Oulad Othmane and Ksar Tissergat.

 I felt sick after eating the kefta tajine (a mixture of minced meat and vegetables) the previous evening.
-Nevertheless, I drove through N’Kob to discover some of the 45 kasbahs scattered throughout the palm oases.
-On the main street, I noticed different meats exposed in the sun and thus understood the reason of my food-poisoning.
-I immersed on secondary streets, with sand and a lot of dust and debris, then stopped when I saw the enclosure of a fortified fortress surrounded by palm trees.
+Nevertheless, I wandered among some of the 45 kasbahs scattered throughout the palm oases in N’Kob.
+On the main street, I noticed different meats exposed in the sun and thus understood the reason for my food-poisoning.
+On secondary streets, with sand and a lot of dust and debris, an enclosure of a fortified fortress surrounded by palm trees appeared all of a sudden.
 Imposing, luxurious kasbahs rose next to dilapidated houses and defied any expectation.

-It was very hot and I had to turn on the air conditioning inside my car.
-Locals themselves didn’t do any great work and most of the times, I saw them lying in shade.
-Children always asked me to give them something in order to guard my car or show me the direction to wherever I wanted.
-In Oulad Othmane, I stubbornly made one more stop to visit another kasbah.
-I knew I could find the kasbahs only in this area, then they would disappear.
-Misery, poverty, as well as heat and dust seemed present everywhere.
+It was very hot and I had to turn on the air conditioning inside the car.
+Locals themselves didn’t do any great work and most of the time, I saw them lying in shade.
+Children always asked me to give them something to guard my car or show me the direction to wherever I wanted to go.
+Oulad Othmane featured a kasbah where dirt, poverty, as well as heat and dust seemed present everywhere.

-I sneaked among dilapidated houses of the ksar while only the mosque was carefully taken care of.
-A lad convinced me to be my guide through the 18th-century kasbah of the Aziz Chafik family.
+The houses of the ksar seemed pretty dilapidated while only the mosque was carefully taken care of.
+A lad convinced me to be my guide through the XVIIIth-century kasbah of the Aziz Chafik family.
 The members of the family still lived there although the place seemed deplorable (they slept directly on the ground).
-Nevertheless, the inner courtyards and the rooftop terraces surprised me with their remarkable architectural decorations.
-Many areas fell apart but from the rooftop terrace, I had a great panorama of the entire ksar and palmeraie.
+Nevertheless, the inner courtyards and the rooftop terraces surprised with their remarkable architectural decorations.
+Many areas fell apart but from the rooftop terrace, there was a great panorama of the entire ksar and palmeraie.

-I sheltered myself in the cold breeze of the interior of my car and continued the drive along the chain of oases toward Zagora.
+The chain of oases continued toward Zagora.
 I made the last stop in Ksar Tissergat at the Museum of Arts and Traditions of the Draa Valley, refurbished in Kasbah Ziwana.
-In Ksar Tissergat, I entered a covered, dark street in the ksar and woke up the guard to open the museum for me.
+One should enter a covered, dark street in the ksar, where I had to wake up the guard to open the museum.
 The museum displayed traditional objects.
 Wicker baskets, saddles for camels and donkeys, comb locks for doors.
 False-work for cob buildings made of mud and straw bricks (the techniques leuh or tabout).
 Medicinal plants, natural cosmetics, musical instruments.
 And, of course, countless ways to carry and store water in the desert.

-At the entrance in Zagora, the Royal Gendarmerie stopped me on the right side of the road.
+In Zagora, the Royal Gendarmerie stopped me on the right side of the road.
 I explained to them I didn’t speak French too well.
 They checked my documents and let me go.
 Zagora (a town close to the border with Algeria) had been an important outpost on the desert route.
 A dusty sign contorted by winds pointed the direction toward Timbuktu, Mali – only 52 days by camel.
-At a traffic light, a Moroccan driving a dirty jeep insistently honked me and then followed my car to sell various desert trips to me.
-I had to completely ignore him.
+At the traffic lights, a Moroccan driving a dirty jeep insistently honked me and then followed my car to sell me various desert trips.
+I completely ignored him.

 I went straight to Camping Oasis Palmier, located at the exit from Zagora.
 There I camped under a palm tree and spent the whole evening swinging in a hammock.
-I felt a little fearful, but nevertheless anxiously waited for my little expedition starting the following day.
-I had planned a 4-day traverse of a desert area by camels – a dream of mine, hard to explain. (me, camels, sand dunes, Berber tents, oases – a paradise).
+I felt a little fearful but anxiously waited for my desert expedition starting the following day.
+I had planned a 4-day traverse of a desert area by camels – a dream of mine with camels, dunes, Berber tents, oases.